xarray-contrib/pint-xarray/HOW_TO_RELEASE.rst

 2. look at `whats-new.rst` and make sure it is complete and with references to issues and pull requests

-3. open and merge a pull request with these changes and update the release date
+3. open and merge a pull request with these changes and the filled in release date

 4. run the test suite